Vista Social

 • Confirm the block and you’re all set

-American businessman and the Chairman and CEO of the Hamister Group, Mark Hamister captured this idea well when he said “Social media can be a blessing or a curse.” …highlighting the need to take extra precautions, such as blocking users, to protect your clients from interactions that feel stressful or unsafe.
+American businessman and the Chairman and CEO of the Hamister Group, Mark Hamister captured this idea well when he said “Social media can be a blessing or a curse.” …highlighting the need to take extra precautions, such as blocking users, to protect your brand from interactions that feel stressful or unsafe.

-Bonus TikTok Tips: How to handle inappropriate behavior from other users
+Bonus TikTok tips: How to handle inappropriate behavior from other users

 Unfortunately, dealing with inappropriate behavior and interactions from other users is part of being on TikTok.

-• Act quickly: When you spot something inappropriate lurking in your clients’ DMs or people leaving an unruly comments section, don’t wait around.
+• Act quickly: When you spot something inappropriate lurking in your DMs or people leaving an unruly comments section, don’t wait around.
 Act swiftly to address the issue and keep it from escalating.

 • Document everything: Document inappropriate behavior and rude comments or messages, especially when they involve harassment and threats.
 This way, you’ll have proof if the situation escalates and if you need to report the user.
 Also, take screenshots or videos as evidence.

 • Don’t engage in arguments: No matter how tempting and justified it feels to argue with rude commenters, resist the urge.
-Arguing publicly won’t look good for your clients, and it will only draw negative attention.
+Arguing publicly won’t look good for your brand, and it will only draw negative attention.

 • Reach out to the offender privately: In some cases, a private conversation with a rude or misbehaving commenter or TikTok user can be more effective than a public confrontation in resolving an issue.
 Contact the individual politely, but be firm in addressing their inappropriate behavior.